Earnings Outlook For 3D Systems

 Analysts who cover this company will publish forward-looking estimates of its revenue and EPS each quarter.
 Averaging together every EPS and revenue prediction that each analyst makes about a company in a quarter yields the "consensus estimates."
 A company posting earnings or revenue above or below the consensus estimate is known as an "earnings surprise" and may move the stock by a considerable margin.

-The analyst consensus estimate would represent a 100.0% increase in the company's EPS figure.
-Revenue would be up 2.37% on a year-over-year basis.
-Here is how the 3D Systems's reported EPS has stacked up against analyst estimates in the past:
+If the company were to match the consensus estimate when it reports Monday, earnings would be up 100.0%.
+Sales would be up 2.37% from the same quarter last year.
+The company's reported EPS has stacked up against analyst estimates in the past like this:

 |Quarter